Digital marketing for small business: a practical guide

 - Start with free digital marketing strategies like setting up your Google Business Profile and basic SEO before investing in paid advertising to build a solid foundation without upfront costs.

-- Test multiple paid advertising platforms with small daily budgets of $4-8 to identify which channels deliver the best return on investment for your specific business.
+- Test paid advertising systematically by starting with small daily budgets of $4-8 across multiple platforms for the first three months to identify which channels deliver the best return on investment for your specific business.

 What is digital marketing?

-Digital marketing is any online activity designed to attract customers and generate sales for your business, representing a massive and growing industry—paid search spending alone is projected to reach $124.59 billion in 2024.
-It includes everything from social media posts to search engine ads, email campaigns, and website optimization.
+Digital marketing is any online activity designed to attract customers and generate sales for your business.
+It includes social media posts, search engine ads, email campaigns, and website optimization.

 Digital marketing can help your small business grow in several ways.
 Here are some key benefits:

-- Get a high return on investment when you optimize your campaigns
+- High return on investment (ROI) potential: Get a strong return on investment when you optimize your campaigns.

-- Scale your marketing as your business grows
+- Scalable growth: Scale your marketing spend as your business grows.

-- Test different approaches to find what works for your business
+- Low-risk testing: Test different approaches to find what works before committing larger budgets.

 "Some startups spend their entire marketing budget quickly because the return on investment is strong," says online business consultant Marc McKeown of FortBrave.
 "They often earn back more than they spend."